rosekamallove/Learn_CODE/README.md

 # Learn_CODE with your peers!
-This is a repository which contains all the topics that I @rosekamallove studied while learning coding and am currently learning Data Structures and Algorithms, and all the code I wrote are in this repo and I am thninkig of making this repo more like a Learning resourse.
+This is a repository which contains all the topics that I @rosekamallove studied while learning coding and am currently learning Data Structures and Algorithms, and all the code I wrote are in this repo and I am thinking of making this repo more like a Learning resourse.
 So why not contribute to it ?

 &NewLine;